ruby-amqp/rubymarchhare.info/articles/queues.md

 If a consumer dies without sending an acknowledgement, the AMQP broker will redeliver it to another consumer, or, if none are available at the time, the broker will wait until at least one consumer is registered for the same queue before attempting redelivery.

 The acknowledgement model is chosen when a new consumer is registered for a queue.
-By default, `HotBunnies::Queue#subscribe` will use the *automatic* model.
+By default, `MarchHare::Queue#subscribe` will use the *automatic* model.
 To switch to the *explicit* model, the `:ack` option should be used:

 ``` ruby